HISTORY OF MODERN AND CONTEMPORARY MUSIC

 The final mark of the exam results from the arithmetic average between the written test score and the oral examination score.

-Lessons and exams at Casa della Musica (p.le San Francesco, 1).
+Lessons and exams IN PRESENCE mode take place at Casa della Musica (p.le San Francesco, 1).